-Every so often when working with developers or other designers, the topic of how best to communicate designs to developers arises.
+Every so often when working with developers or other designers, the topic of communicating website design to developers is brought up.
+Being both a designer and developer, I seem to have a unique view on how best to do so.

 Bloated Apps, Pixel Perfection, and Wasted Time

-Where we've gone recently as an industry is to develop overly-featured products, like Craft, Figma, and Adobe Experience Designer to try and give designers various tools to envision websites across different sized screens, in some cases allowing designers to build fully responsive prototype websites (at which point I ask; why didn't you just actually build it in code and save a lot of money and time? ).
+Where we've gone recently as an industry is to develop overly-featured and unnecessary products for design, like Craft, Figma, and Adobe Experience Designer to try and give designers various tools to envision websites across different sized screens.
+In some cases, these tools allow designers to build fully responsive prototype websites, at which point I have to ask; why didn't you just actually build it in code and save a lot of money and time?
 Some of these products even create (bad) code that they can give to developers, but which no developer would likely want to use.

 Another approach is to use the existing tools to design a full range of screen sizes.
 I once walked into a large design firm, and was shown fully designed mockups, created in Illustrator, of the same page for five different screen sizes.
 I'm disheartened at the waste of time and money that such a process certainly produced.
 Honestly, in a lot of cases a designing a mobile and desktop view isn't really necessary, at least doing full views.
 Focus on those tricky bits that don't follow a typical pattern.